OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 Import the **assertNotNull** static method and write the test logic in the **testCreatePerson()** method.

+To run the services, the Open Liberty server on which each service runs needs to be correctly configured.
+Relevant features, including the [MicroProfile Reactive Messaging feature](https://openliberty.io/docs/ref/feature/#mpReactiveMessaging-1.0.html), must be enabled for the **system** and **inventory** services.

 Save the changes.
 Then, press the **enter/return** key in your console window to run the test.
 You see that the test ran again and exercised the REST endpoint of your application, including the response of your application's endpoint: